rationalpointofview/rpov/_posts/2016-01-20-mental-model-mathematicscombinations-and-permutations.md

 **Permutatations is the easier one to Explain:**

+If each time you choose from different groups, thats the easiest, you just multple the avalible choices together

+for scenario of Permutations choose from same group of choices:

 There are two types of Permutations;

-* One Allows Repetition, (Like the Combination Lock Example)
+* One Allows Repetition, (Like the Combination Lock on your suitcase)

-Imaging you walk into a Hall, and In front of you there are 10 Doors and each labeled 1-10.
+you got to pick 3 numbers from 0  - 9, and you can pick the same number.

-When allows repetitions, we dont take aways the choices, so each time there will be the same numbers of choices, say 10 doors to choose from , if we choice r number of times, it will be 10^r, Thats the Total Number of Permutations when Repetitions is allowed.
+When allows repetitions, we dont take aways the choices, so we just multiply the number of choice all toghether

-So the Formular for Combinations with Repetions is:

-**N^r**
+**N^**

 * One Doesn't Allow Repetitions.

-When doesn't allows repetitions, after we choose one doors, the Door will vanish from the hall and not avaliable to be choosen next time.
+When doesn't allows repetitions, after we choose one , next time there will be one less to choose from:

-So First time you will got 10 Doors to choose from, after choosen one doors, next time it will be only 9 Doors, each Iteration you will has one doors less to choose from.
+So First time you will got 0-9 to choose from, after choosen said number 9,  next time you can only choose 0-8.

 then the computations will be  (N)(N-1)(N-2)...

 So the Formular for Combinations without Repetions is:

 **N!**

 **Combinations**